learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 Since the principal components explain 95% of the variance in the data, it is interesting to consider how a classifier trained on the compressed version would compare to one trained on the original dataset.

 - Run a `KNeighborsClassifier` to classify the Iris dataset
-- Use a train/test split of 80/20
+- Use a trai/test split of 80/20
-- For reproducibility of results, set random state =9 for the split
+- For reproducability of results, set random state =9 for the split
 - Time the process for splitting, training and making prediction